-The Title IX Coordinator is also responsible for assuring that training is conducted annually for all investigators, hearing officers, panelists, and appeals officers that encompasses a hearing process that protects the safety of victims and promotes accountability.
-Training will focus on s exual misconduct, domestic violence, dating violence, sexual assault, stalking, sexual harassment, retaliation, and other behaviors that can be forms of sex or gender discrimination covered by Title IX and the Clery Act.
+Any evidence that the Decision-maker(s) determine(s) is relevant and credible may be considered.
+After post-hearing deliberation, the Decision-maker will render a determination based on the preponderance of the evidence; whether it is more likely than not that the Respondent stalking, sexual harassment, retaliation, and other behaviors that can be forms of sex or gender discrimination covered by Title IX and the Clery Act.
 Training will help those decision-makers in the process to protect the safety of victims and to promote accountability for those who commit offenses.

 In any complaint of sexual misconduct, sexual assault, stalking, dating violence, domestic violence, or other sex or gender-based discrimination covered under the federal law, Title IX, the Complainant and Respondent are entitled to the same opportunities for a support person or advisor of their choice throughout the process, including any meeting, conference, hearing, or other procedural action.
+Advisor means any individual who provides the Complainant or Respondent support, guidance, or advice.
+The parties may select whoever they wish to serve as their Advisor as long as the Advisor is eligible and available.
+"Available" means the party cannot insist on an Advisor who simply doesn't have inclination, time, or availability.
+Also, the Advisor cannot have institutionally conflicting roles, such as being a Title IX administrator who has an active role in the matter, or a supervisor who must monitor and implement sanctions.
+Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-of-interest.
+A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the hearing Decision-maker(s).
+If a party does not have an advisor present at the live hearing, the University will provide an advisor free of charge to conduct cross-examination on behalf of the party.
 Please refer to the full Sexual Misconduct Policy for more information regarding the role of advisors: newhaven.edu/sexualmisconduct.
 Once complete, the parties will be informed, in writing, of the outcome, including the finding, the sanctions (if any), and the rationale therefore.
 Delivery of this outcome to the parties will occur without undue delay between notifications.
 All parties will be informed of the University of New Haven's appeal processes and their rights to exercise a request for appeal.
 Should any change in outcome occur prior to finalization, all parties will be timely informed in writing and will be notified when the results of the resolution process become final.